isaac5587/Tic-Tac-Toe/README.md

-Tic-Tac-Toe project for my CSCI 390: Cloud Computing Class.
+A live Tic-Tac-Toe game project playable with Amazon's AWS  for my CSCI 390: Cloud Computing Class.